Hostal dos Reis Católicos: Building

 The Hostal dos Reis Católicos sits at the very end of the Way of St. James, at the Praza do Obradoiro, next to the Santiago de Compostela Cathedral.

 Construction of the building began in 1501 and took over ten years.
 Masons, engineers, and sculptors from all over Europe were called upon to work on the project.
-The project was overseen by the architect Enrique Egas, and has a Plateresque façade.
+The project, overseen by the architect Enrique Egas, has a Plateresque façade.
 In 1526, King Carlos V completed work on the Plaza Obradoiro, creating a large open plaza joining the Hostal and great Cathedral.

 The Hostal was constructed with four colonnaded and interconnected courtyards within its walls.
 Two of these cloisters date from the eighteen hundreds, but the two earlier are from the sixteenth century and feature water fountains at their hearts.
-The later courtyards are of a baroque design and were constructed during an extensive re-modelling and renovation.
+The later courtyards are of a baroque design and were constructed during an extensive remodeling and renovation.

 Hospital

 The Hostal de los Reyes Católicos served as a hospital and hospice, where pilgrims could recover and rejuvenate after completing the pilgrimage.
 The Hostal had a multilingual staff of doctors, nurses, and priests on call 24-hours a day; and provided all services free of charge.
 Pilgrims were allowed to recover at the Hostal for three days in summer, and five days in winter.

 Since the Hostal was essentially a large state-run hospital, it attracted many doctors and scholars.
 The Hostal began serving the medical needs of the general population of the city.
 One of the oldest medical schools in Spain sprang up nearby, and it helped establish the tradition of the city as center for university learning and higher education.